exactly-once/Home/content/posts/flp-inside-out.md

 #### C0 and C1 that are one step apart

+> (...)
+D contains both 0-valent and 1-valent configurations.
-> By an easy induction, there exist neighbors Co, Ci E, such that Di = e(Ci) is i-valent, i = 0, 1.
+> Call two configurations neighbors if one results from the other in a single step.
+By an easy induction, there exist neighbors Co, Ci E, such that Di = e(Ci) is i-valent, i = 0, 1.

+Why is it true that there have to be C0 and C1 that are only one step aparts?
+Well if C is the configuration we start from than all reachable configurations through schedules without `e` form a DAG.
+Nodes are configurations of the system and edges connect configurations if there is an event that can lead from configuraiton to the other.
+D as defined in the paper can be "visialized" as a layer of nodes atop the DAG (reachable via `e` event).
+We already know that D contains both 0-valent and 1-valent configuration (let's call them D0' and D1').
+Let's consider a path between C0' and C1' nodes that connect to D0' and D1' via `e`.
+There must be an edge `e'` on that path that connects nodes with neighroubs in D that have different valence.

+//TODO: a layered DAG visualization

 ### Proof